Senths02/portfolio/src/content/watch-party-data.md

 - Detailing the requirements for sign-off in tickets
 - A traffic light system to communicate level of confidence in the designs
 <br>

 #### Multiple workstreams
-We had a single file for several workstreams, (including aspirational research stimulus), which caused some confusion for Engineers.
+We had a single file for several workstreams, (including research stimulus), which caused some confusion for Engineers.

 I spent some time labelling and annotating designs and prototypes, which prevented some confusion.